cs1302uga/cs1302-ce15/README.md

 > And yet to me, what is this quintessence of dust?
 > **--Hamlet, _Hamlet_ by William Shakespeare**

-This class exercise covers introduces the reader to generic methods.
+This class exercise continues coverage of generic methods, including some checkpoints related to upper bounds.
 It also provides a small demonstration of branching and merging using Git.

 ## References and Prerequisites